 So I decided to acknowledge these beautiful souls.
 Their contributions might have been limited to their families but they are big contributions and they made a difference.

 The first day whom I acknowledged was my aunt (Hema Atte).
 She has always lived in a village and she single handedly manages the entire village with all the farms.
 She grows crops and takes care of the cattle.
 I have seen her all along and she is one heck of a strong woman.
 She is an inspiration.

 The second lady is one who cares for all.
 She is loved and respected by everyone in the family.
 She is a lady who stands strong in spite of all the knock downs given by life.
 It is the hardest life to live and nobody can live it to the grace she lives with.
 She still shows life that you can smile even in the difficult times.
 She has helped and she has stood by all in need and she is my aunt (Atteamma).
 I am proud of her and I love her.

 The third lady is my personal strength.
 There is no way my father and I would have done so much in life without this strength standing behind us at all times.
 She has managed life, faced difficult times, she has sacrificed and she has been strong.
 She is my mother and she is the best.

 The fourth lady is my aunt (Lachu Aunty).
 She was a person who knew how to smile and laugh in any situation.
-She was an inspiration to all around her.
+An inspiration to all around her.
 She was funny and witty.
 She showed everyone that you can be funny and you and be strong at the same time.
-She was amazing and I miss her.
+And she was an amazing lady.
+We all miss her.